 DON'T over-fertilize the new lawn, since lush, succulent growth is much more susceptible to disease problems.

-However, working under this winter seeding premise, two downsides remain:
+Therefore, working under this winter seeding premise, two downsides remain: